raven1904/COMPASS/README.md

 ### **Compliance Optimization & Patient Adherence Support System**

 ---
+## Instructions to run it on your environment
+To reduce the complications we have integrated the html,css and javascript in the single file. i.e. home.html and also the same with the login page i.e. login.html

 ## 📋 Project Overview
 **COMPASS** is a multilingual mobile application designed as an intelligent and gamified companion for patients managing chronic conditions such as diabetes, hypertension, and heart disease.